peterfoo22/Project1-Fitra/README.md

 Used SASS to implement stylesheets throughout the code.
 Alignment of elements using flexbox and grid.

-4/19/2020- Continue with CSS styling our index page using our theme.scss.liquid file
+4/19/2020- Continue with CSS styling our index page using our theme.scss.liquid file.
+Continue best practices using SASS variables to code our CSS files..
+Learned about using Mixin files.